DanielXMoore/Civet/civet.dev/cheatsheet.md

 :::

 ::: info
-Implicit return of the last value in a function can be avoided by adding a final semicolon, or globally using the directive `"civet -implicitReturns"`.
+Implicit return of the last value in a function can be avoided by specifying a `void` return type, adding a final semicolon, or globally using the directive `"civet -implicitReturns"`.
 :::

 #### Block Shorthands